Mandatory credit checks

 When a credit check is required

 Credit checks are mandatory for applicants who require a new, an update (renewal), or an upgrade of their personnel security screening clearances.
-This requirement applies to both levels of security screening requests:
+This requirement applies to all levels of security screening requests:

 A credit check is also not required for supplemental personnel security screening requests (for example when an employee has a change of name or marital status).